Mudslide Cupcakes with Baileys Irish Cream Whipped Cream

-You’ll see in the video at the bottom of this post (if you are the video watching type) that Bride and Groom 3.0 found the mudslide cupcakes to be a bit dry.
+You’ll see in the video in this post (if you are the video watching type) that my 3rd wedding couple, Bride and Groom 3.0, found the mudslide cupcakes to be a bit dry.
 I say that if you have the cupcakes with a big bite of the Baileys whipped cream and perhaps a sip of coffee with some more of the whipped cream on top, you’ve got yourself a moist and memorable morning treat.

 Baileys Irish Cream Whipped Cream Recipe